osmandemiroz/testmaker/README.md

 **Made with ❤️ using Flutter**

-*Inspired by Apple's Human Interface Guidelines*
+*Designed following Apple’s Human Interface Guidelines — clean, minimal, and delightful to use.*

 [⬆ Back to Top](#-testmaker)